 We arrived early in Pittsburgh, and half of us in the car I was in got off the train.

-After a quick breath of fresh air, we made our way downstairs to wait for our connecting train, or it was the end of the line for them to head outside for their ride.
+After a quick breath of fresh air, we went downstairs to wait for our connecting train, or it was the end of the line for them to head outside for their ride.

-After waiting in the station, I got a little restless, so I stepped outside for a walk and more fresh air.
+After waiting in the station, I got restless, so I stepped outside for a walk and got more fresh air.